flutter/website/src/docs/release/breaking-changes/annotations-return-local-position-relative-to-object.md

 }
 ```

-Conceptually, this has changed how `AnnotatedRegionLayer.offset` and `size`
+Conceptually, this has changed how `AnnotatedRegionLayer.offset`
-are defined.
-They used to mean "the clipping rectangle that restricts the
+and `size` are defined.
+They used to mean
+"the clipping rectangle that restricts the annotation search",
-annotation search", while they now jointly represent "the region of the
+while they now jointly represent
-annotation object".
+"the region of the annotation object".

 ## Migration guide

-This change shouldn't affect most people, if any.
-The `MouseRegion` couldn't
+This change shouldn't affect most people.
-output a valid `localPosition` at the time of the change, while only other
+The `MouseRegion` couldn't output a valid `localPosition`
+at the time of the change,
-use case in the Flutter framework was by `SystemUiOverlayStyle`, which didn't
+and the only other use case in the Flutter framework was
+by `SystemUiOverlayStyle`, which didn't
 depend on the local position.

-If any one happens to have relied on this property, they should have found
+If anyone relied on this property,
-this to be unreliable, in which case this change is a fix.
-In the case that
+they would have found it to be unreliable,
+in which case this change is a fix.
-someone actually wants the relative location to the layer, a case-by-case
+In the case that someone actually wants the relative
+location to the layer, a case-by-case analysis is
-analysis is needed to figure out a migration plan.
+needed to figure out a migration plan.

 ## Timeline

-This change was introduced since 1.15.2.
+This change was introduced in 1.15.2.

 ## References